FadyGrAb/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Pulling the image from an EC2:
 I've performed the following:
-* Provision an EC2.
+* Provision an EC2 with a Role of DicrectConnect FullAccess to be able to access from the AWS portal directly.
 ![EC2](assests/week01/hwcl-ec2-test-01.png)
-* Install docker.
+* Install and start docker on EC2 (I have some previous experience with that).
 ```
 sudo yum update
 sudo yum install docker